falcosecurity/falco-website/content/en/docs/event-sources/cloudtrail.md

 For more information on the open params syntax, see [open params](https://github.com/falcosecurity/plugins/tree/master/plugins/cloudtrail#plugin-open-params).

-# Terraform Module For Cloudtrail Prerequsites
+# Terraform Module For Cloudtrail Prerequisites

 In order to use the Cloutrail plugin, you must [enable](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-cloudtrail-logging-for-s3.html) Cloudtrail logging for the account(s) you want to monitor.
 This must be done before using the plugin.